johnnovak/gridmonger-site/source/getting-started.rst

 To install Gridmonger on Windows, download either the Windows installer (for standard installations) or the ZIP file (for portable installations) from the `Downloads <http://gridmonger.johnnovak.net/downloads>`_ page.
 Then run the installer, or simply unpack the contents of the ZIP file somewhere.
+First-time users are encouraged to accept the default installer options.

 The 64-bit version is strongly recommended as it's more performant and more thoroughly tested; only use the 32-bit version if you're still running a 32-bit version of Windows.

 .. important::